kevinlela/Notes/Algorithm/Tree/173_Binary_Search_Tree_Iterator.md

 ### Binary Search Tree Iterator
-mplement an iterator over a binary search tree (BST).
+implement an iterator over a binary search tree (BST).
 Your iterator will be initialized with the root node of a BST.

 Calling next() will return the next smallest number in the BST.